TomerTexasRanger/brainpop/README.md

 - The application displays 10 activities at a time and supports loading more via a 'Load more' button, managed by the aforementioned service.

 ## Activity Hiding Feature
 - Each activity row includes a hide icon, allowing users to hide specific activities.
 The hidden state is designed to be persistent across filters.
+This "hidden-content" css class is generic and could be applyed on every element.

 ## Autosuggest in Text Filter
 - An autosuggest feature is added to the text filter input, utilizing topics names from the main API V1 feed for suggestions.

-# Caveats and Limitations
+# Caveats

-- Responsivity: Due to time constraints, some compromises were made in the app's responsiveness.
-- HTML Tag Usage: A non-standard approach was taken with the HTML tag, which was a necessary decision under the given circumstances.
-- Apology: I acknowledge that these decisions may not align with best practices in web development, and I apologize for any inconvenience caused.
+- This is my first experience using vue (my background is Angular and a bit of react).
+I tried to implement as many features as i could learn. hope i did ok.
+- I don't have experience with unit testing in vue (but Im here to learn :).

 Thank and enjoy.